 It may be easy to remove the oven door from the joints and lay it flat on the floor.
-Various oven doors only lift right off of the joints; others will require releasing a few screws first.
-Replacing the door can be simple to do at the end of the cleaning and will not void the warranty.
+Various oven doors only lift right off the joints; others will require releasing a few screws first.
+Replacing the door can be simple at the end of the cleaning and will not void the warranty.

 Long-Handled Cleaning Tool